Valle de Bravo with Kids: A 5 Day Itinerary

 Piedra Herrada Butterfly Sanctuary Tours

 We were fortunate enough to easily visit the Piedra Herrada butterfly sanctuary from nearby Valle de Bravo.
-If you can’t make it to Valle de Bravo, you can still easily enjoy one of the Monarch Butterfly Day Tours from Mexico City
+If you can’t make it to Valle de Bravo, you can still visit a monarch butterfly sanctuary on a day tour from Mexico City.

 Due to the surrounding hills and abundant natural beauty, Valle de Bravo is a very popular spot for paragliding.